pg-spot-ops/pg-spot-operator/README.md

 ## Roadmap

-Below a list of cool features that could be added:
+Below a list of cool features that could be added.
+Sponsoring the project is a good way to see some of them get done.

-Use the sponsoring program to get personalized support, or just to contribute to this project. avai Although the Community Edition works and is free to use also for all non-compete business purposes, it's taking the simplest approach to persistent Spot instances really, so that some aspects of the solution are "best-efforty" and one could do much more to ensure better uptimes and usability.

-If you'd be interested in massive cost saving also for more critical Postgres databases, please register your email address via this form [https://tinyurl.com/pgspotops](https://tinyurl.com/pgspotops) to get notified once the upcoming Enterprise Edition is released.

-Most import features of the Enterprise Edition:

   * Hybrid-provisioning - fall back to regular non-spot VMs once downtime budget burned
   * HA / multi-node setups